needle-mirror/com.unity.xr.arcore/Documentation~/index.md

 ## Requirements

-This version of ARCore XR Plug-in is compatible with the following versions of the Unity Editor:
+This version of Google ARCore XR Plug-in is compatible with the following versions of the Unity Editor:

 * 2021.2
 * 2022.1